sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2022-week-3-dwc-bwbridge/devtoberfest2022-week-3-dwc-bwbridge.md

 ---
 title: 🔵 Devtoberfest 2022 - Data && Analytics - Innovate your IT landscape with SAP Data Warehouse Cloud, SAP BW Bridge
 description: In the third week of Devtoberfest, on the Data && Analytics days you watched a session about innovating your IT landscape with SAP Data Warehouse Cloud, SAP BW Bridge.
-Here we test if you have listened carefully, so go ahead and answer questions to earn extra points towards the grand prize.
+Here we test if you have listened carefully, so go ahead and answer two questions to earn extra points towards the grand prize.
 auto_validation: true
 time: 60
 tags: [ tutorial>beginner, programming-tool>sql ]